 Birding Around Discovery Park

-Typical for a golf course, the area is long and narrow with paved trails that run the length of the park.
-Two ponds remain, as well as many trees, and local volunteers are busy planting trees and native plant gardens in the old fairways.
-The “roughs” remain rough too.
+Once known as a golf course, the terrain is long and narrow with paved trails that run the length of the park.
+Two original ponds and many trees were kept, and local volunteers continue to plant trees and native plant gardens in the old fairways adding to the natural environment.
 Discovery Park is a spot of green amid an arid piece of desert.

 Birding Outside the Las Vegas Valley